EnableX/UIkit_Sample_React-Native/README.md

 3. Join Virtual Rooms: Seamlessly participate in virtual rooms either as a moderator or participant, guaranteeing a secure and immersive video calling experience.

-Experience the future of video communication with this Flutter app, powered by EnableX, such as Flutter web/mobile video calling, EnableX infrastructure, real-time video, audio features, and more.
+Experience the future of video communication with this React-Native app, powered by EnableX, such as React-Native mobile video calling, EnableX infrastructure, real-time video, audio features, and more.

 ## 1. Get started